tisfeng/Easydict/README_EN.md

 Now I use Easydict a lot every day, I like it very much, and I hope more people can know it and use it.

 Open source makes the world better.

+## Contributor Guide

+If you are interested in this project, we welcome you to contribute to the project, and we will provide help as much as possible.

+Currently, the project has two main branches, dev and master.
+The dev branch code is usually the latest, and may contain some features that are under development.
+The master branch code is stable and will be merged with the dev branch code regularly.

+If you think there is room for improvement in the project, or if you have new ideas for features, please submit a PR:

+If the PR is a bug fix or feature implementation for an existing issue, please submit it to the dev branch.

+If the PR is about a new feature or involves UI changes, it is recommended to open an issue first to discuss it, to avoid duplicate or conflicting features.

 ## Acknowledgements